scg-unibe-ch/ese2016-team7/documentation/srs.md

 <h2>1.
 Introduction</h2>
 **Purpose**
 The purpose of this SRS is to describe the FlatFindr online platform and specify the reuqirements of the project.
-For now, the SRS only describes the system-as-is and is thus only of interest to the developer team.
-Once the requirements of the customer are added, this document serves as a kind of contract between the customer and the developers and acts as a common ground for the stakeholders, where either one of them can check whether their understanding and vision of the product to be built is the same as the one of the other party.
+This document serves as a kind of contract between the customer and the developers and acts as a common ground for the stakeholders, where either one of them can check whether their understanding and vision of the product to be built is the same as the one of the other party.
 To fulfill its purpose, the SRS is always to be kept up-to-date by the developer team.

 **Stakeholders**
 The customer defines the requirements.
 The users uses the product.
-The developer team “ESE 2016 Team 7” collect the requirement and build the product.
+The developer team “ESE 2016 Team 7” collect the requirements and build the product.

 **Scope**
 The software product produced for the customer is an online platform named FlatFindr.